RibosomeCRCL/rRMSAnalyzer/README.md

 functions to evaluate 2’Ome levels by computing C-scores from RiboMethSeq read end counts as input.

-Adjust for batch effect, provide visualization capabilities, provide a table of annotated human rRNA sites and allow export of a table of C-scores.
-The package provides a semi-automated quality control report, provides analysis capabilities (i.e., unsupervised and supervised analysis, identification of sites differentially 2’Ome between conditions).
+Available features (version 2) :

+  - C-score computation (using either mean or median for the window of neighboring positions)
+  - Batch effect adjustment with CombatSeq
+  - Different visualizations to compare samples or sites
+  - Include a table of annotated human rRNA sites
+  - Export of computed C-scores into a dataframe
+  - Semi-automated quality control report

+These features are more explained in details here :

 > **Note** We have also developed a [dedicated Nextflow
 > pipeline](https://github.com/RibosomeCRCL/ribomethseq-nf) to process